rafaelribeiro1510/ASCIIValley/docs/README.md

 ## Known Code Smells And Refactoring Suggestions

+### Long Method

+#### **Problem in Context**
+Evidently, the function that sticks out the most as being too long is the readMap method, in charge of porting the map information from the .csv file to the Map object.

+#### **Solution**
+Even after multiple uses of the **Extract Method**, it can still be considered too long, mostly because of the mess of code in charge of opening and reading the file itself.

+### OOP Abuser - Switch statements

+#### **Problem in Context**
+On various parts of the map interpretation process are present switch cases, in charge of appropriately assigning the terrain and entities' attributes.

+#### **Solution**
+Since these are present on very simple classes, they can be removed by using the **Replace Conditional with Polymorphism** method, by creating different subclasses of these attribute classes that can later be improved upon.
+This applies namely to the MapEntityModel and CSVColors classes.

 [This section should describe 3 to 5 different code smells that you have identified in your current implementation, and suggest ways in which the code could be refactored to eliminate them.
 Each smell and refactoring suggestions should be described in its own subsection.]